Programvareverkstedet/grzegorz/README.md

 When Grzegorz starts, it launches an instance of MPV and maintains it.
 It is designed to be used as an info screen or HTPC, and supports multiple users to push changes to the MPV instance.

-The API id described and can be tested on `http:/localhost:8080/swagger` when the server is running.
+The API is described and can be tested at `http:/localhost:8080/swagger` while the server is running.
 All API endpoints are available under `/api`

 ## How to run it